 While you celebrate Independence Day.
 Make sure to mention and salute the Haitians who assisted the United States in their fight for freedom.
-A lot of Haitians may not be aware of it but, we had a lot to do with

 According to this the44diaries article,

 After 228 years as largely, unsung contributors to American independence, Haitian soldiers who fought in the Revolutionary War’s bloody siege of Savannah had a monument dedicated in their honor.
 On October 9, 1779, a force of more than 500 Haitian gens de couleur libre (free men of color) joined American colonists and French troops in an unsuccessful push to drive the British from Savannah in coastal Georgia.

 The American Revolutionary War (1775–1783), the American War of Independence,or simply the Revolutionary War in the United States, was the military rebellion against Great Britain of Thirteen American Colonies which joined together as the United States of America in July 1776.
 Originally limited to fighting in those colonies, after 1778 it also became a world war between Britain and France, Netherlands, Spain, and Mysore.~ Wikipedia